LGM-35 Sentinel: Testing

-GBSD testing would occur mainly at Hill Air Force Base, Utah, and at Vandenberg Space Force Base (VSFB), California, with missile launches from VSFB over the Pacific Ocean.
-Additional testing would be conducted at U.S. Army Dugway Proving Ground, Utah, U.S. Army Garrison–Kwajalein Atoll and within the territorial waters of the Republic of the Marshall Islands.
+GBSD testing is expected to occur mainly at Hill Air Force Base in Utah, and at Vandenberg Space Force Base (VSFB) in California, with missile launches from VSFB over the Pacific Ocean.
+Additional testing is expected to be conducted at the Army's Dugway Proving Ground in Utah and the Ronald Reagan Ballistic Missile Defense Test Site in the Marshall Islands.

 On 7 July 2022, a Minotaur II+ rocket launched from Vandenberg TP-01 for a suborbital reentry vehicle (Mk21A reentry vehicle belonging to AFNWC) demonstration mission for the future LGM-35A Sentinel intercontinental ballistic missile.
-The rocket exploded 11 seconds after launch.